demystifyfp/demystifyfp/content/clojure/marketplace-middleware/using-slack-as-log-appender.md

                :fn send-to-slack})
 ```

-The appender is similar to what we had for the `database` expect that it is going to process only the logs with the level `:error` or above.
+Unlike the `database` appender, the `slack` one going to process only the logs with the level `:error` or above.

 The final step is adding this appender to the Timbre's config.